October 21, 2014

 - 4 Year Olds and Older = $500

-Since the registration process is the same at any age, the first step is to get a registration application.
+Because the registration process is the same at any age, the first step is to get a registration application.
 You will complete the application the same way you do for a weanling.
 The only problem we see people encounter is locating the breeders for the appropriate signature and, in some instances, DNA.

 AQHA Customer Service is available via phone and e-mail to conduct any necessary research for you.
 If you are not the breeder of the foal you are trying to register, AQHA can locate the sire and dam and get the appropriate names and addresses for you.
 If you are missing a signature or other pertinent information, submit your application anyway, and AQHA will attempt to contact the appropriate people for you to acquire the necessary information.
 AQHA locks in registration fees from the time the application is received, so no matter what is missing, your fees will not increase while AQHA processes your work or waits for answers to correspondence.